SquareBracketAssociates/booklet-CountryTutorial/Chapters/CountriesExamples.md

 ### Define methods

 - Define the corresponding accessors.
-- Define a method that creates an instance of `EarthMapCountry` from an element.
+- Define the method named `fromXML:`  that creates an instance of `EarthMapCountry` from an XML element.

 ```
 EarthMapCountry >> fromXML: aXMLElement